Oxygen release/incorporation behavior in hexagonal perovskite BaFeO3 explored by 18O/16O isotope exchange reactions

 Abstract

-A 12R-type hexagonal perovskite BaFeO3 containing unusually high-valence Fe4+ has a characteristic feature of completely reversible oxygen release and incorporation up to 700 °C in air.
+The 12R-type hexagonal perovskite BaFeO3 containing unusually high-valence Fe4+ has a characteristic feature of completely reversible oxygen release and incorporation up to 700 °C in air.
 Once the structure is established, the unusually high-valence Fe4+ state can be stabilized without extreme conditions like a strongly oxidizing atmosphere.
-During annealing the samples in 18O2 gas atmosphere, almost all oxygen (16O) in the 12R-type BaFeO3 is exchanged with 18O isotope in an equilibrium process.
+During annealing the samples in an 18O2 gas atmosphere, almost all oxygen (16O) atoms in the 12R-type BaFeO3 are exchanged with the 18O isotope in an equilibrium process.
 Thermogravimetric analysis with mass spectrometry in an air-like atmosphere reveals that 18O-exchange-treated 12R-type BaFeO3 releases 18O upon heating and then incorporates 16O on cooling, and the sample reversibly recovers to the initial 12R-type structure.
-Furthermore, such oxygen release starts as low as 400 °C, suggesting oxide-ion mobility at such a low temperature.
+Furthermore, such oxygen release starts at as low as 400 °C, suggesting oxide-ion mobility at such a low temperature.
 Oxide ions that connect Fe-centered octahedra through both shared corners and shared faces contribute to the oxide ion mobility.
-Oxide ions that link Fe-centered octahedra through both shared corners and shared faces contribute to the oxide ion mobility.

 Supplementary files